|Country Information & Lifestyle|

 Tampere is the capital of the western lake district located in the midst of a lake labyrinth of 200 lakes the city limits, the largest island in the Nordic countries.
 The area has dozens of museums, breathtaking lake scenery, magnificent glacier ridges, beautiful parks and lush forests.

-Turku is the busiest seaport in Finland and the largest city and administrative center, the capital of Finland Province Western end.
+Turku is the busiest seaport in Finland and the largest city and administrative centre, the capital of Finland Province Western end.
 Turku castle is one of the largest surviving Medieval castles in Scandinavia.

 The Archipelago Sea has a very large number of islands estimated between 20,000 - 50,000 as some are just classed as rocks and others hold whole villages.
 The Outer Archipelago consists of mainly smaller, uninhabited islands in a triangle with the cities of Mariehamn, Uusikaupunki and Hanko.